Your gut’s telling you there’s something not quite right with your website.

 Start by adding a video header to the home page.

 If you’ve already commissioned a video, perhaps for a marketing campaign or corporate explainer, it’s possible to use snippets of these to create a 10 – 20 second video header.
 Alternatively, you can purchase stock footage, which is an extremely cost-effective way to create a short header video.
 Videohive and Pond5 are two of our favourites.
-Find a clip that fits with your brand.
+Find a clip that fits your brand.

 Refresh your website with new images.